davidycliao/flaiR/README.md

 You will notice the following message, indicating a successful installation.
-This means that your RStudio has successfully detected the correct Python and has installed Flair in your Python environment
+This means that your RStudio has successfully detected the correct Python and has installed Flair in your Python environment.

 ``` r
 library(flaiR)